uwrealitylabs/universal-text-unity/README.md

 # Universal Text
 Unity/C# repository for Universal Text.
 This is where we house the developer-facing features of the Universal Text Package.
+[Technical Specification](https://docs.google.com/document/d/1ZENwW2QDMECsh4XjdapVCEHr-pyB22QbAG2YkK9n5k4/edit#heading=h.sqd56vvgynf)
 # Setup
 ## Unity 2022.3.24f1
 Unity is the editor that we use to create 3D/XR applications.
 We will be using it as our engine for the project.
 Download the [Unity Hub](https://unity.com/download), then use it to install Editor version 2022.3.24f1.
 Create a Unity account to go along with your install.